 This mini-analysis paralysis can be completely overwhelming for site visitors and deter them from taking any action at all.

-I’ve said this before — but if I were to make one sweeping declaration about websites and website homepages, here’s what it would be:
+AT the risk of making one sweeping declaration about websites and website homepages, here’s what it would be: